 If the spend authorization included a cash advance, the employee reimburses Yale for any funds remaining from the cash advance.
 The employee reimburses Yale by sending a check payable to Yale University with the spend authorization number included on the memo line, Accounts Payable (AP).
-Reloadable debit cards and gift cards must be returned to Treasury.

-Please refer to Section 4, Procedure 3215 PR.02 Yale Expense Management (PCard and Out-of-Pocket Expenses)
+Please refer to Section 4, Procedure 3215 PR.02 Yale Expense Management (PCard and Out-of-Pocket Expenses).

 The following Workday Quick Guides are also available:

-- Create a Spend Authorization
+- Create/Clear Spend Authorization

-- Delegate Authority for Expense Reports
+- Using Expense Reports in Workday

-- Mobile Expense Management
+- Quick (Mobile) Expense Management

 - Prepare Expense Report as a Delegate

-- Processing Expenses Incurred by Faculty/Staff
+- Processing Expenses

 To track spend authorizations or expenses, run the following Workday reports: